 Citizen Commentary: 1.
 Rita Service requests consideration to add position of Compliance Officer.
 She also questioned if the Torch Lake Twp.
 Day Park is included in the Paddle Antrim water trail; which it is not.
 Finally, she requests clarification in regards to length of time, scope of work and public notice in regards to dredging in Eastport.
 Public notice was read at 12/16/19 meeting.
 2. Tom Enslen, Superintendent of Elk Rapids School District introduced himself and shared current status and initiatives.
 Invitation to attend informational meeting on 1.27.2020 at 6:00 pm extended.
 3. Patty Niepoth, Register of Deeds for Antrim County reviewed new project of County scanning all documents going back to the 1800’s.
 Reminder that this is an election year and she will be rerunning for office.

-CONSENT AGENDA: No.1 (Clerk), No.4 (EMS), No. 5 (Fire Dept.) removed for discussion.
+CONSENT AGENDA: No.1 (Clerk), No.4 (EMS), No. 5 (Fire Dept.) FIRE DEPARTMENT REVIEWED ADDITIONAL TRAININGS.
+A FIREFIGHTER IS CURRENTLY IN FIREFIGHTER I AND FIREFIGHTER II TRAINING IN ELK RAPIDS. .
 No. 8 (Park Committee), remainder accepted by consent.
 Clerk report noted 4 voided register items as # 35882 out of order.
 The Family Benefit Program was approved at the December 17, 2019 meeting.
 Notice to be sent out to full time employees soon.
 EMS ALS upgrade will have all employees certified prior to licensure.
 Physical upgrades include additional equipment added and minimal signage additions.
 Fire Department report reviewed trainings in addition need to fill additional firefighter position.
 Current firefighter has been called up and submitted notice.
 Sheriff Bean went over Central Dispatch 911 report for December events.
 Staffing is complete.
 Animal Control in need of 2 part-time employees.
 Sheriff Department could use additional resources.
 Discussion regarding counties utilizing constables including comment from Marina Friend.
 She stated that the Sheriff can appoint someone to serve but our department has limited funding.
 AARP scams are up.
 Sheriff department should be contacted with any questions.
 TAA had no Report due to holidays.
 Rita Service reports that the Park committee continues to discuss utilizing park attendants for upcoming season.
 The committee has requested contract names to be used for Boat ramp repairs.
 Board stated that normal wear and tear and small issues can be completed by the township maintenance department.

 SPECIAL REPORTS AGENDA: Planner/Consultant has resigned.